ProHealth Care has announced that it will establish a hospital in Mukwonago by expanding its medical campus there.

 ProHealth Care’s Mukwonago campus is at 240 Maple Ave., near the intersection of Highway 83 and Interstate 43.
 It is easily accessible for patients from throughout Mukwonago and surrounding communities.

-Construction of the $55 million project is expected to begin this summer and be completed by the end of 2019.
+Construction of the $55 million project is expected to begin in early 2019 and be completed in early 2020.
 The project will involve additions to the campus and the remodeling of existing space.
 Design work is underway.

 The Mukwonago hospital will feature 24 inpatient rooms.
 All of the rooms will be private with features designed to promote healing and reduce stress.